-Curling up next to a crackling fire may be comforting, but depending on where you live, you could pay up to $400 for a cord (a 4-foot-by-4-foot-by-8-foot stack) of split and seasoned firewood.
-No wonder lots of folks try to save major money by chopping their own wood.
+Curling up next to a crackling wood fire can be comforting, but the experience doesn’t come cheap.
+Depending on where people live, it is possible to pay several hundred dollars for a cord (8 feet long by 4 feet wide by 4 feet deep) of split and seasoned firewood.
+No wonder lots of folks try to save money by chopping their wood.

 - BEST MANUAL: Kindling Cracker Firewood Splitter